akshayn/DM1/README.txt

 --------------
 The feature vectors are in csv files and are best viewed in CSV readers like LibreOffice Calc/Microsoft Excel.
 You may need to enable "Quoted field as text" to allow quoted list of words to appear in single column in transaction matrix.
+Note that the words are in stemmed form.

 The output generated consists of following files:
 1) Inverse Document Frequency (IDF.csv)